-In the end of 2014, I contacted guys and offered to make a record together.
-We took some sketches from both sides as a basis.
-Some tracks were recorded live, some were jammed around, others were tracked out in parts.
+In the end of 2014, I contacted the guys and offered to make a record together.
+We took some sketches to make a foundation.
+Some tracks were recorded live, some were just jams, others were tracked in parts.
 Production duties were held by Gena (Potreba) and me.
-He was responsible for the content, the sound part was on me.
-There are also Anton Ostrometskii on drums, Lesha Volosunov on guitar, Emil Asadov on bass and Ania Brighataya on vocals.
-We’ve traveled to each other a lot during the recording process.
-A big part of work was conducted distantly: Gena was sending me MIDI tracks and I was sending him audio back.
+He was responsible for the content, the formal aspects were on me.
+There are also Anton Ostrometskii on drums, Lesha Volusunov on guitar, Emil Asadov on bass and Ganna Brizhata on vocals.
+We’ve traveled to each other’s places a lot during the recording process.
+Huge part of the work was conducted remotely, though: Gena was sending me MIDI tracks, and I was sending him audio tracks back.
 It could have been done in a couple of months, but because of distance and workload, it took a year and a half.
 Anyway, all of us are satisfied with the result.
 Ode to the Sea is to be released on November 18.

-Last spring I made a series of three events in Closer called Muscut Live.
-The guests were my musician friends who I was willing to bring to Ukraine – Andrew Pekler, Nicola Ratti and Mads Emil Nielsen.
-The plan was the same as with the first release on the label – to test the reaction of the audience.
-Sadly, dance events and parties gather more people than gigs, making it harder to pay back the expenses.
+Last spring, I made a series of three events in Closer called Muscut Live.
+The guests were my musicians friends who I was willing to bring to Ukraine: Andrew Pekler, Nicola Ratti, and Mads Emil Nielsen.
+The plan was the same as with the first release on the label: to test the reaction of the audience.
+Sadly, dance events and parties gather more people than concerts do, making it harder to pay back the expenses.
 It depends, of course.
-For example, Andrew Pekler’s gig had 80 tickets sold; according to him, this is twice the number of people he would gather on his solo gig in Berlin.
+For example, Andrew Pekler’s show had 80 tickets sold; according to him, this is twice the number of people he would gather on his solo gig in Berlin.
 Maybe next spring I’ll throw some more events.

 You’ve been on tour in Europe, how was your music received by audience there?